 Grades of "W" are not used in calculating a student's GPA but are counted as coursework attempted.
-"I" will not be used in the completion rate calculation.
+Prior to Spring 2024, "I" grades are included in the SPGA calculations.
 The grade received the next term will be used when calculating the completion rate.